-One of two things has probably happened; you've either cracked a rib (likely since taking a deep breath hurts) or injured the costosternal joint.
+One of two things has probably happened; you've either cracked a rib which is quite likely since taking in a deep breath is painful, or injured the costosternal joint.

 The cracked rib, assuming it's an undisplaced fracture, will heal in about a month, with no treatment.
 Grin and bear it.
 Use ice, and don't do the things that cause pain.
 Don't breathe.
 It's likely to be quite painful for a couple weeks.

 An injured costosternal joint is more difficult, and also often has a corresponding pain in the midback.
 It can lead to a distressing condition called Tietze's syndrome.